reimandlab/IGX_publication_code/README.md

 ggplotify v0.1.2
 egg v0.4.5
 ```
-^ See the README.md in the `/code` folder for details about the scripts.
+^ See the instructions in the `/code` folder for details about the scripts.